ArtemCyberLab/Project-MQTT-Security-Exploration/README.md

-n this project, I utilized various techniques to exploit vulnerabilities and gain access to a target machine, eventually retrieving a flag.
+In this project, I utilized various techniques to exploit vulnerabilities and gain access to a target machine, eventually retrieving a flag.
 Here’s how the process unfolded:

 Setting up the Attacker Server: I configured my Kali Linux machine as the attacker server with the IP address 10.10.1.231.
 I began by executing commands in the terminal to carry out different tasks.